What are Mantras?

 Examples include:

-• peace (shanti) mantras and spiritual mantras, used to soothe the mind and to open us up to the more profound harmony within;
+- Peace (shanti) mantras and spiritual mantras are used to soothe the mind and to open us up to the more profound harmony within

-• healing mantras involving sound vibrations that can be used to help heal the body and mind, for example, to decrease blood pressure and anxiety;
+- Healing mantras use sound vibrations to heal the body and mind, for example, to decrease blood pressure and anxiety

-In India, these have taken on cultural overlay and great cultural significance and are linked with gods and goddesses; for example, the syllable AIM is said to be the seed syllable of the goddess Saraswati.
+In India, mantras, and especially seed mantra, have taken on cultural overlay and great cultural significance and are linked with gods and goddesses; for example, the syllable AIM is said to be the seed syllable of the goddess Saraswati.

 In this regard, we can classify mantra practitioners into two main groups – those with a religious or faith-based practice and those who practice mantra as a psychological tool.